 Heat the oil in a massive saucepan over medium warmness, upload the onions and garlic, and prepare dinner for 2 mins.

-Add the bell pepper and sundried tomatoes and cook for a in addition minute.
+Add the bell pepper and sundried tomatoes and cook for an additional minute.

 Add 1/2 tsp salt, then pour the mixture over the chickpeas and mix lightly.